Herrie82/cmake-modules-webos/REFERENCE.md

 ###webos_machine_dep
 Adds a compiler flag and CMake symbol to indicate the machine being targeted

 	webos_machine_dep()

-This function is intended to take the definition of `WEBOS_TARGET_MACHINE` from the CMake command line (supplied via `-DWEBOS_TARGET_MACHINE=<some value>`) and pass it through to the compiler in a form suitable for conditional compilation.
+This function takes the definition of `WEBOS_TARGET_MACHINE` from the CMake command line (supplied via `-DWEBOS_TARGET_MACHINE=<value>`) and passes it through to the compiler in a form suitable for conditional compilation.

 After being invoked, `WEBOS_TARGET_MACHINE` is guaranteed to be defined.
-It will either have the value supplied from the command line, or be set to "standalone".
+It will either have the value supplied from the command line, or be set to `standalone`.
-In addition, a compiler flag will have been added of the form:
+In addition, a compiler flag will have been added of the form

-    -DWEBOS_TARGET_MACHINE_<value>
+	-DWEBOS_TARGET_MACHINE_<uppercased-value>

+with any characters from the value of `WEBOS_TARGET_MACHINE` that can not appear in a preprocessor identifier converted to underscores.
 For example, with a command line of

 	cmake -DWEBOS_TARGET_MACHINE=qemux86

 invoking `webos_machine_dep()` will add the compiler flag

 	-DWEBOS_TARGET_MACHINE_QEMUX86

 allowing conditional code such as

 	#ifdef WEBOS_TARGET_MACHINE_QEMUX86
-        // running on the emulator
+		// running on qemux86
-    #else
-        // Running on hardware
 	#endif

 `WEBOS_TARGET_MACHINE` can also be used to conditionalize actions within the CMake script itself, by testing it with `STREQUAL`.